mleggett25/School_District_Analysis/README.md

 - The scores by grade, spending, school size, and school type were not significantly affected with the removal of the Thomas High School ninth graders.
 Similarly to the District Summary, only a small portion of the total student population was removed and this marginally affected the categories that included ninth graders and Thomas High School.

 ## School District Analysis Summary

-Removing the Thomas High School ninth graders affected the school district analysis in four major ways:
+Removing the Thomas High School ninth graders affected the School District Analysis in four major ways:
+- The School Summary was the most affected table summary.
+When the Thomas High School ninth graders were removed, the overall passing percentage jumped from 65% to 90%.
+I would suggest that the school board review the evidence they found of academic dishonesty in the reading and math grades for Thomas High School ninth graders.
+It seems unlikely that the passing percentages would be so low for the ninth graders if there were attempts to increase their scores.
 -